 More Plains – A concept

 There is magic in such untouched places.
-You begin to indulge in an idyllic experience, unfazed by the concept of time.
+You begin to indulge in a comfortable experience, unfazed by the concept of time.
 Here, you stand for hours on end, trying to experience the antiquity and endurance of the universe.
 You realize happiness can never be material, and you are forever addicted to seeking this feeling again.
 For, there will never be a moment from here on out that you won’t crave this emotion of witnessing a passing moment and comfortable eternity at the same time!

-Unable to define this place, humanity has not left its mark –More Plains belongs to no one.
+Unable to define this place, humanity has not left its mark – More Plains belongs to no one.
 Yet, no one can cross this place and not belong here.
 Such is the charm and wonder that Moore Plains leaves you with, you willingly leave a part of you behind.

 Embarking upon the Leh Ladakh road trip is a roller coaster ride of emotions.
 With spell-binding views that are hard to attain, once you experience them, everything stops.
-Important concerns are no longer valid, all fears are put to bay, life seems simpler, you attain a sense of calm that stays with you.
+Important concerns are no longer valid, all fears are put to the bay, life seems simpler, you attain a sense of calm that stays with you.

-With little to no vegetation, and nothing material on your to-do list, this trip is a rare gem of truly being nature’s child.
+With little to no vegetation and nothing material on your to-do list, this trip is a rare gem of truly being nature’s child.
 Of course, going back to where you belong and claiming your true seat on nature’s table is an enthralling experience.

 However, once you’ve taken a trip to solitude, you’re bound for life with those that came before you, those that will come after you.
-For anyone who has left a piece of their soul enroute Leh can only truly understand the joy of solitude word-for-word.
+For anyone who has left a piece of their soul, en route Leh can only truly understand the joy of solitude word-for-word.